In this guide, we’ll introduce you to Google's latest hit the Chromecast with Google TV, and explain why it's the next best thing for digital signage.

 Section I: Introduction to the Chromecast with Google TV

-Gone are the days of having to search for your phone or tablet just to wait even longer to stream content to your screen.
-Don't get wrong, when the Chromecast works it's truly magical, but when it doesn't you don't have much of a choice to troubleshoot your issues besides the good old - take it out, blow on it, and put it back in.
+Gone are the days of having to search for your phone or tablet just to stream content to your screen.
+Don't get me wrong, when the Chromecast works it's truly magical, but when it doesn't you don't have much of a choice to troubleshoot your issues besides the good old - take it out, blow on it, and put it back in.
 Still doesn't work?
 Well, try it again until it does!

 The experience can be inconsistent at times and you never know how an app will work with the casting features.

-The new Google Chromecast released in late 2020 is a significant upgrade in usability compared to the previous Chromecast, in that it now comes with a full user interface powered by Google TV and a long-overdue remote control.
-Emphasis on the 'significance' am I right?
+The new Google Chromecast released in late 2020 is a significant upgrade in usability compared to the previous Chromecast in that it now comes with a full user interface powered by Google TV and a long-overdue remote control.

 Since Google’s first release of the Chromecast in 2013, Chromecasts have made it extremely affordable and easy to throw content up on your screen via your phone or Chrome browser.
 With the all-new $50 Chromecast with Google TV, you now have the convenience of picking up a remote and begin browsing content or apps all in one place.
 This is a very big change and departure from old Chromecast experiences.